c-o-pr/ddrescue-helper/README.md

 > [!TIP]
 > REPORT is partition (volume) oriented.
 If you have `GNU ddrescue` metadata for a whole drive, you can use it.
 A partition offset will be automatically calculated.
 >
-> PLOT outputs to a dumb terminal using Gnuplot, so no reader is needed to view a plot.
+> PLOT `-q` can give you a sense of the overall health of a drive.
+If it has large slow regions, that may be a sign of impending head failure.
+PLOT outputs to a dumb terminal using Gnuplot, so no reader is needed to view a plot.

 `ddrescue_helper.sh -z | -Z [ -K ] <label> <target>`